danielawde9/seo/readme.md

 ## Link Analysis

 Link analysis goes much deeper than counting the number of links a web page or website has, as all links are not created equal (one link can be worth 10 million times more than another one).
 Links from a highly authoritative page on a highly authoritative site will count more than other links of lesser authority.
-A search engine can determine a website or page to be authoritative by combining an analysis of the linking patterns and semantic analysis.
+A search engine can determine a website or page to be authoritative by combining an analysis of the linking patterns and semantic analysis.

 The degree to which search engines rely on evaluating link neighborhoods is not clear, and links from irrelevant pages can still help the rankings of the target pages.
-Nonetheless, the basic idea remains that a link from a relevant page or site should be more valuable than a link from a nonrelevant page or site.
+Nonetheless, the basic idea remains that a link from a relevant page or site should be more valuable than a link from a nonrelevant page or site.
 Another factor in determining the value of a link is the way the link is implemented and where it is placed.
 For example, the text used in the link itself (i.e., the actual text that will go to your web page when the user clicks on it) is also a strong signal to the search engines.

 ### Evaluating Social Media Signals